European Parliamentary Elections

 It is prohibited to offer or promise any benefits or advantages in exchange for a recommendation.

-The name, personal identification number, or the number of the person’s ID card/passport/driver’s license, as well as their signature, must be provided on the recommendation form.
+The name, personal identification number, or the number of the person’s ID card/passport/driving license, as well as the signature, must be provided on the recommendation sheet.
 It is crucial that nominating organizations ensure that the person collecting the recommendations provides accurate and complete information on the form.
-If the data provided by the collector is incomplete or incorrect (e.g., if the personal ID number is mistyped or the given name differs from the birth name), it could invalidate all the recommendations on the form.
+If the data provided by the person who gathers recommendations are incomplete or incorrect (e.g., if the personal ID number is mistyped or the given name differs from the birth name), it could invalidate all the recommendations on the form.

 Listing

-A party can submit a list if it has collected at least 20,000 valid recommendations from voters.
+A party can submit a list if it has gathered at least 20,000 valid recommendations from voters.

 A party may participate in the submission of only one independent or joint list.